 - Blowouts, explosions, fires

 - Rig collapses

 Common Oil and Gas Industry Worker Injuries

-The types of injuries you may suffer from on the job vary greatly.
+The injuries you may suffer from on the job vary greatly.
 Minor injuries like small lacerations and bruises are common.
 Unfortunately, more severe injuries are also typical, including:

 - Broken bones

 - Neck and back injuries

 - Traumatic brain injuries, including concussions

 Many of these injuries can vary in severity.
 For example, while a concussion is serious, many people recover from one in a few months.
 However, a traumatic brain injury can be debilitating and cause a permanent disability.

 If you were injured at work, your pursuit of compensation will be influenced not only by the type of injury you suffer from, but also its severity and the amount of time it is likely to impact your life and ability to work.